Nintendo e-Reader

 The Nintendo e-Reader, commonly abbreviated as e-Reader, is an add-on manufactured by Nintendo for its Game Boy Advance handheld video game console.
-It was released in Japan in December 2001, with a North American release following in September 2002.
-It has an LED scanner that reads "e-Reader cards", paper cards with specially encoded data printed on them.
+It has an LED scanner that reads "e-Reader cards" — paper cards with specially encoded data printed on them as dot codes.
+It was released in Japan in December 2001 and in North America in September 2002.

 Depending on the card and associated game, the e-cards are typically used in a key-like function to unlock secret items, levels, or play mini-games when swiped through the reader.
 The cards themselves contain data, as opposed to unlocking data already on the device itself.

 Usage and versions

-Two versions were released in Japan: the original e-Reader (without a link cable port), which could read cards to unlock game content, etc.; and later the e-Reader+ (simply "e-Reader" in Australia and North America), which came with a link cable port to connect with Nintendo GameCube games such as Animal Crossing and with other Game Boy Advance systems for games such as Pokémon Ruby and Sapphire.
+Two versions were released in Japan: the original Card-e-Reader (カードeリーダー, Kādo-Ī-Rīdā) without a link cable port (released on December 1, 2001), which could read cards to display the data stored on those cards; and the Card-e-Reader+ (カードeリーダー+, Kādo-Ī-Rīdā Purasu) (released on June 27, 2003) which came with a link cable port to connect with GameCube and Game Boy Advance games.
+Outside of Japan, only a single version was released, the e-Reader, which has the same functionality as the Card-e-Reader+ and was released in North America on September 16, 2002.
+In Japan, the Card-e-Reader+ was bundled with Animal Forest e+, the enhanced re-release of the GameCube version of Animal Crossing.

+The e-Reader can connect via Game Link cable to GameCube games such as Animal Crossing, and Game Boy Advance games such as Pokémon Ruby and Sapphire and Super Mario Advance 4: Super Mario Bros.
+3. In order to scan data and send it to a Game Boy Advance game, two Game Boy Advance systems and a Game Link cable are required.
+The Game Boy Advance system that the e-Reader is connected to uses the Player 1 end, while the other system uses the Player 2 end.
+After opening the necessary menu in the game, cards can be swiped in the e-Reader to transfer data to the other system.
+This is not possible with the Nintendo DS due to the system's lack of support for the Game Link cable.

 The e-Reader was only considered successful in Japan.
 In 2004, Nintendo's head European PR confirmed that the e-Reader would not be releasing in Europe, following a year of confusion surrounding the subject.
-She stated "The market potential isn't great enough."
 It was discontinued in North America in early 2004, due to a lack of popularity.
-In Japan, it sold much better and was produced up to the discontinuation of the Game Boy hardware line.
+In Japan, it sold much better and was produced until the discontinuation of the Game Boy hardware line.

-In order to add items and scan levels in games such as Super Mario Advance 4: Super Mario Bros.
-3, a player required two Game Boy Advance systems and a link cable.
-The gray end would go into the e-Reader GBA and the purple end into the GBA that had the game.
-After entering the needed point on the game, players would swipe the cards in and the data would be transferred to the game cartridge.
-This function does not work with the Nintendo DS due to the lack of link cable support.